hostilefork/draem/README.md

     separator

-### Groups

-A group can be used in contexts where you wish several sequential elements to be treated as one group.
-This is useful in particular in lists, because sometimes a list item can contain multiple paragraphs, a picture, etc.

-    [list [
-        {Item One}
-        [group
-            {Item Two-A}
-            [note {Note on Item Two-B}]
-            {Item Two-C}
-        ]
-        {Item Three}
-    ]]

-Because of the group, the above would only have three bullets.
-You should *not* put the group's items in a block...just have them follow as if they were normal parameters.

 ### More

 WordPress had a special invisible indicator for a cut point between the lead-in of your content that would be on the main blog roll, and the "rest".
 Because one of the data sets I imported had these indicators, I included them.
 I'm not sure how they'll be handled ultimately.
 For the moment they are just ignored.